 Heavy rainfall or earthquakes can cause a landslide.
 Human activities, such as removal of trees and vegetation, steep roadside cuttings or leaking water pipes can also cause landslides.
 Some warning signs are:

-Most landslides happen without any warning and it’s important to recognise the warning signs and act quickly.
+It’s important to recognise the warning signs and act quickly.

 Find out from your council if there have been landslides in your area before and where they might occur again.